Learn how ceramic additive manufacturing can be an alternative to conventional manufacturing methods

-Overview of Ceramic Additive Manufacturing
+Title: Standardization Needs for Ceramic Additive Manufacturing

-Ceramic Additive Manufacturing Marketing Considerations
+Title: Design for Ceramic Additive Manufacturing

 Bio: Blacker is product development manager and principal investigator at ExOne.
 He has a bachelor's degree in mechanical engineering from the University of Cincinnati and has served as senior program manager and technical principal investigator for numerous advanced materials research and development programs for both government and commercial customers, including numerous SBIR programs.
 Blacker is leading ExOne’s new material development efforts in the areas of ceramics, carbon, and refractory metals.
 He is currently principal investigator on a three-year, $1.5M contract with the U.S. Missile Defense Agency entitled “Three-Dimensional Printing of Silicon Carbide for Optical Structures."

-Binder Jetting Additive Manufacturing of Ceramic Materials.
+Title: Binder Jetting Additive Manufacturing of Ceramic Material

 Blacker will review the current state of the art in terms of binder jetting machine capabilities as it relates to ceramic powder printing, as well as discuss applications of binder jetting AM for ceramic materials.